boweizhou/Traffic_Sign_Classifier/README.md

 I used the pandas library to calculate summary statistics of the traffic signs data set:

-* The size of training set is ?
+* The size of training set is 34799 samples
-* The size of the validation set is ?
+* The size of the validation set is 4410 samples
-* The size of test set is ?
+* The size of test set is 12630 samples
-* The shape of a traffic sign image is ?
+* The shape of a traffic sign image is 32,32
-* The number of unique classes/labels in the data set is ?
+* The number of unique classes/labels in the data set is 43

+Image Shape: (32, 32, 3)

+Training Set:   34799 samples
+Validation Set: 4410 samples
+Test Set:       12630 samples

 #### 2. Include an exploratory visualization of the dataset.

 Here is an exploratory visualization of the data set.
 It is a bar chart showing how the data ...

-![alt text][image1]
+[image1]: ./images/index_of_training_pics.png

 ### Design and Test a Model Architecture